LearnWeb3DAO/Just-Enough-React-And-Nextjs/README.md

 Secondly, Next makes creating multi-page web apps very easy.
 React was originally designed to help create Single-Page Applications (SPAs), and components are great for that!
 But what if your website has multiple pages?
 For example `https://learnweb3.io/` and `https://learnweb3.io/about` and `https://learnweb3.io/tracks` etc.

 For this, libraries such as `React Router` were introduced, which made it possible, but also were a bit cumbersome.
-Next simplified this a lot by allowing for automatic page routing based on filename.
+'Next' simplified this a lot by allowing for automatic page routing based on filename.

 Lastly, Next also features Server Side Rendering (SSR) and Static Site Generation (SSG).
 These are not features we will use within our tracks, so I will not spend too much time here, but feel free to go through the Recommended Readings later on if you'd like to learn more about them.